hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 General Information
 ******************************************************************************

+In this and the following sections, we discuss how to obtain and build hypre, interpret error flags, report bugs, and call hypre from different programming languages.
+We provide instructions for two build systems: autotools (configure & make) and CMake.
+While autotools is traditionally used on Unix-like systems (Linux, macOS, etc.), CMake provides cross-platform support and is required for Windows builds.
+Both systems are actively maintained and supported.

 .. _getting-source:

 Getting the Source Code
 ==============================================================================

-In this and the following sections, we discuss how to obtain and build hypre.
-We provide instructions for two build systems: autotools (configure & make) and CMake.
-While autotools is traditionally used on Unix-like systems (Linux, macOS, etc.), CMake provides cross-platform support and is required for Windows builds.
-Both systems are actively maintained and supported.
 There are two ways to obtain hypre:

 1. **Clone from GitHub (recommended)**::